-Say bonjour to Embryolisse Lait-Crème Concentraté ($28), the cult French moisturizer in the instantly-recognizable blue and white tube.
-Thanks to sites like Birchbox and beauty industry buzz, it exploded into the states a few years ago and has since become a mainstay in many a woman’s skincare arsenal.
-We couldn’t help but notice that makeup artists especially seem to favor the lightweight moisturizer—in fact, once we started paying attention, we couldn’t name a single makeup artist who 1.) had never heard of it and 2.) wasn’t already carrying it in their kit.
+Say bonjour to Embryolisse Lait-Crème Concentré ($16), the cult French moisturizer in an instantly-recognizable blue and white tube.
+Thanks to sites like Birchbox and beauty industry buzz, it exploded into the States a few years ago and has since become a mainstay in many a woman’s skincare arsenal.
+We couldn’t help but notice that makeup artists especially seem to favor the lightweight moisturizer—in fact, once we started paying attention, we couldn’t name a single one who 1) had never heard of it, and 2) wasn’t already carrying it in their kit.

 Makeup artist Kindra Mann, who used the cult product on actress Maisie Williams for the SAG Awards, says she heard about it straight from the mouth of a Frenchman.
 “I first discovered Embryolisse many years ago when I was still assisting this well-known French makeup artist,” she tells us.
 “I noticed he always had it in his kit and he always had me prep the skin as part of my job, and I fell in love with it then.”

 The common denominator seems to be love at first sight—but why, exactly?
 According to makeup artist Carissa Ferreri, who counts Gina Rodriguez as a client, it’s all about the finish.
 “There’s something extremely special about the Embryolisse finish,” she says.
 “It moisturizes the face while emphasizing a beautiful glow, but it never looks greasy.”

 Because of the silky consistency, the moisturizer is also incredibly versatile.
 Ferreri uses it on her clients as a moisturizer but also mixes it with medium to fuller coverage foundations to create a tinted moisturizer.
-“I especially like to use it with a cotton swab to clean up any eye makeup residue under the eye for a clean canvas prior to foundation and concealer,” she tells us.
+“I especially like to use it with a cotton swab to clean up any eye makeup residue under the eye for a clean canvas prior to foundation and concealer,” she says.
 (Sidenote: Mann and Williams both apply the moisturizer to clients' faces with a brush, which perhaps we should all consider doing.)

 It’s no surprise the moisturizer also happens to remove makeup—the second ingredient is mineral oil, listed by its Latin name of paraffinum liquidum.
 The ingredient has received some flack over the years because it’s a petroleum-derived oil (you can read about the pros and cons here).
-Slight controversy aside, this oil is great for breaking up and dissolving makeup—but doesn’t actually have any active skincare benefits other than sealing moisture in.
+Slight controversy aside, this oil is great for breaking up and dissolving makeup, but it doesn’t actually have any active skincare benefits besides sealing moisture in.

 Even though it doesn’t seem like there are any ingredients in this moisturizer that make it particularly outstanding, anyone who's tried it can attest that it does indeed feel amazing—and in the world of makeup artists, when prepping a canvas is often the most important part of the job, that can mean everything.